An Astoro train at Zurich HB |

 Through the Alps by train from €29

-SBB (Swiss Federal Railways) and Trenitalia (Italian Railways) jointly operate an excellent train service between major Swiss cities and Milan, with one or two trains per day continuing to Verona & Venice.
-These trains are branded EuroCity, a generic term for quality train in much of Europe, they are operated by either bullet-nosed Astoro trains, some owned by SBB some by Trenitalia, or new Giruno trains now entering service on the Zurich-Milan route.
+SBB (Swiss Federal Railways) and Trenitalia (Italian Railways) jointly operate an excellent train service between major Swiss cities and Milan, with a handful of trains continuing to Verona & Venice, Bologna or Genoa.
+These trains are branded EuroCity, a generic term for quality train in much of Europe.
+They're operated by either bullet-nosed Astoro trains, some owned by SBB some by Trenitalia, or new Swiss Giruno trains.

 Travel tips: Luggage, WiFi, food & drink...